shz/node-mailgun/readme.md

 Mailgun lets you route incoming email to different destinations.
 TODO - more docs

 ### createRoute

+Creates a new route.
+TODO - more docs

+`createRoute(pattern, destination, callback(err, id))`

-TODO
+TODO - document arguments

 ### deleteRoute

-Deletes a route if it exists, otherwise fails silently.
+Deletes the route with the specified ID if it exists, otherwise fails silently.

+`deleteRoute(id, callback(err))`

+ * id - Route ID, as returned by `getRoutes()` or `createRoute`.
+ * Callback to be fired when the deletion is completed.
+This callback takes a single argument, `err`, that will be set to an Error object if something went wrong with the deletion.
+If the deletion succeeded, or no route existed with the specified ID, `err` will be `undefined`.

 ### getRoutes